SkywardApps/popcorn/docs/dotnet/DotNetTutorialExpandFrom.md

 Now, an important thing to notice here is we elected to not declare default includes in our ExpandFrom attribute for two reasons:
  1. As Manager is an inherited class we prefer to use the IncludeByDefault attributes on the base and inherited classes respectively so we don't have to track properties in two places.
- 2. As mentioned above, we can't declare both IncludByDefault and default includes - error city!
+ 2. As mentioned above, we can't assign both IncludeByDefault attributes and default includes here - error city!

 That's really it!
 If we make a call to our GET "Managers" endpoint we see the below as our base response and we can customize it with include statements to our heart's content.